How do I make awnings look more realistic?

 How do I make dark colored awnings look more realistic?

 Dark colored materials such as navy blue and black fabric can be difficult to work with because they reflect only a small amount of light.
 This makes it harder to see variations in brightness across the surface of the object.
 The darker colors in version 5 have been adjusted to compensate for this problem and should work better than in version 4.
-We are also working on some other lighting controls that may help with this problem in the future.
+If adjusting the lighting direction and lighting levels does not yield the desired result, you can fine-tune the lighting and color in the Material tab in the lower left.
+Try the Emissive slider and the controls in the Color Controls section.

 How do I apply a valance?